How to Create a Studio on a Budget

 4. Invest in Affordable Equipment

-For a Music or Podcast Studio:
+For a Music Studio:

-For a Photography or Video Studio:
+For a Photography Studio:

 - Tripod: A sturdy yet affordable tripod is essential for stable shots.